Plan your perfect Adventure...

 Family walking at Ullswater

-Ullswater is known as one of "England's most beautiful lakes" and at nine miles long is surrounded by dramatic mountains and inspiring Lake District countryside, featured in the "Miss Potter" film.
+Ullswater is known as one of "England's most beautiful lakes," surrounded by dramatic mountains and inspiring Lake District countryside.
 The lake is the second largest in England at around nine miles long, but is less than a mile across.
 It is also the third deepest English lake at 250 feet deep.

 Sir Donald Campbell set the world water speed record on Ullswater on July 23, 1955.
 He piloted the jet-propelled hydroplane 'Bluebird K7' to a speed of 202.32 mph (325.53 km/h).